luk036/luk036.github.io/flows/lubuntu17-10.md

 - "git add --all"
 - "git rm your_file"
 - "git mv your_file /new/location/"
-- "git commit -m "message""
+- "git commit -m "message" "
 - "git push"

 ---